-Tufts offers this program in two formats: a residential option, which offers both in-person and online courses, and a fully online option, which offers courses in a range of fully synchronous to partially asynchronous.
-Both tracks allow students to pursue the program either full-time or part-time.
+This fully-online program offers courses in a range of fully synchronous to partially asynchronous.
+Students can choose to pursue the program either full-time or part-time.

 This program is interdisciplinary and courses are prepared and delivered from multiple perspectives.
-Additionally, the program collaborates with faculty from several departments such as Education, Psychology, Urban and Environmental Policy and Planning, and Child Study and Human Development departments in course and curriculum development process.
+Additionally, faculty from several departments such as Education, Psychology, Urban and Environmental Policy and Planning, and Child Study and Human Development are involved in the collaborative course and curriculum development process.

-This program is dynamic and flexible in order to meet the needs of our students and is available in a residential or fully online format.
-Both program formats allow students to pursue their degree full-time (minimum of 9 credits per semester) or part-time.
+This program is dynamic and flexible in order to meet the needs of our students and is available in a fully online format.
+Students can choose to pursue their degree full-time (minimum of 9 credits per semester) or part-time.

 Students enrolled full-time can complete the program within two years if some courses are taken over the summer.
-Students interested in the full-time option are admitted for Fall entry, though they may choose to accelerate the program by taking courses during the summer of their admission year.
-Part-time students may be admitted in Fall or Spring.
+Students applying for Fall entry may choose to accelerate the program by taking courses during the summer of their admission year.

 Students enrolled part-time typically take two to three years to complete the program.
-The availability of courses online and in the evening makes the part-time study option particularly appealing for students who are balancing their education with full-time or part-time employment.
+The program's online format makes the part-time study option particularly appealing for students who are balancing their education with full-time or part-time employment.

 The Leadership program is committed to holistically reviewing all applications.
 This means that each application will undergo a balanced review across all components to assess the student's fit with the program.